 (Left: The 5th Hussars, formerly Lauzun's regiment, in 1808.)

 Kilmaine acquitted himself well in the actions of the Legion in America, as evidenced by his promotion to Captain in 1788.
 He also returned to France with a new-found adherence to republican principles he’d found among the American rebels.
-Thus it was that when the French Revolution began 1789, he was one of the minority of Irish officers in France who supported the Republicans, not the King.
-With the ranks of the officer corps greatly diminished, his experience, and his efforts to help keep the Lauzun regiment (which later became the 5th Hussars) loyal to the new government, earned him another promotion to “chef d’escadron” His star was rising now, but revolutionary France was a very dangerous place for foreign born officer.
+Thus it was that when the French Revolution began in 1789, he was one of the minority of Irish officers in France who supported the Republicans, not the King.
+With the ranks of the officer corps greatly diminished, his experience, and his efforts to help keep the Lauzun regiment (which later became the 5th Hussars) loyal to the new government, earned him another promotion to “chef d’escadron” His star was rising now, but revolutionary France was a very dangerous place for a foreign born officer.

 In 1792 the monarchies of Europe launched the “War of the First Coalition” on France in hopes of destroying this existential threat to the hereditary rights of kings and queens.
 As part of the Army of the North, Kilmaine and his hussars helped turn back the Prussians and Austrians at the Battle of Valmy on September 20th.
 He was said to have saved a French division by stopping the enemy in a narrow defile at Croix aux Bois.